Pages

 When I finally gave up sending The Evergreen in red and white to agents and publishers, and got sick of the lack of even the smallest courtesy of a reply, I was faced with a decision: do I bin several thousand hours of work or do I somehow go ahead anyway?
 Indie-publishing is growing, but it is still better in my opinion if you can get a publisher – it is not an easy option going it alone, especially if you are serious.
 The mainstream publishing industry still hold nearly all the cards when it comes to getting publicity and exposure.
 On your own you are left with a hard slog unless you get lucky.

 You need to know if what you have written is worth anyone paying good money for.
-After all, there are so many books now being published: more in 2013 than in the years 1800 – 1950, apparently.
-Yours may have been rejected by the publishing industry but it still may be as good in its niche, if it has one, as mainstream published books.
+After all, there are too many books now being published.
+Your book may have been rejected by the publishing industry but it still may be as good in its niche, if it has one, as mainstream published books.
 You need people to tell you what is wrong with your book – you don’t want friends to tell you it is marvellous.
 Ask them to be honest and to tell you how it can be improved.
 (You should already have done this before you sent it out to agents, but before you embark on indie-publishing you need that honesty.)
 Let’s be a bit brutal: as well as some corkers, there are some truly awful self-published books out there.
 Do you really want to add to that stinking pile?

-Right so you’ve decided there is some merit in publishing your work.
+Right, so you’ve decided there is some merit in publishing your work.
 First of all you need a budget.
 What is realistic for how many copies can you sell?
 If you are lucky a few hundred in the first year is possible.
 You may expect to make about £1.25 on an e-book or between £1.50 – £ 2.00 on a paperback depending on how you sell it: so don’t give up your day job.
-There are plenty of sharks out there who will be happy to help you, happy to charge you for proof-reading, typesetting, editing, setting the whole thing up on Kindle, designing a cover, advertising, tweeting on your behalf etc. etc. So you might just break even after about 6 years if you can maintain sales.
+There are plenty of sharks out there who will be happy to help you, happy to charge you for proof-reading, typesetting, editing, setting the whole thing up on Kindle, designing a cover, advertising, tweeting on your behalf etc. etc. So, balance your outlay against realistic income.
 (Of course you could just gamble that you are the next E L James, or you could spend £1000 on lottery tickets which might be a safer bet.)

 Editing and proof-reading.